TechAachen/Webseite-Jekyll/README.md

 It is going to be the second Version of TechAachen's Webpage.

-Webside structure:
+Website structure:
 - [ ] Mainpage
   - [ ] About us, Our Mission
   - [ ] Projects
     - [ ] Add Texts, Files and better images
 - [ ] Contact
   - [ ] Logo-position
-  - [ ] Hallo-size in smartphone view
+  - [x] Hallo-size in smartphone view
-  - [ ] legal: vertical alignment
+  - [x] legal: vertical alignment
   - [x] Impressum
   - [x] Datenschutz
   - [x] Satzung